The New Museum: Back to the Future

 “To do a new building today is very different,” Gioni tells The Art Journal.
 “Notions such as growth and expansion have shifted post 2020.
 We need to interrogate what it means to be new – what it means to express a vote of confidence in the future today.”

 New Museum, New York, 2026.
-Photo: Jason O'Rear © New Museum.
-Courtesy New Museum, New York
+Photo: Jason O'Rear. © New Museum, New York

 “It’s a criticism of the idea of art as luxury.” – Massimiliano Gioni

-His inaugural exhibition, which expands across the whole building, explores ‘the myth of the new human across the 20th century and today’, bringing together more than 150 artists and nearly 800 objects from the 1920s to the present.
+His inaugural exhibition, which expands across the whole building, explores ‘the myth of the new human across the twentieth century and today’, bringing together more than 150 artists and nearly 800 objects from the 1920s to the present.
 New Humans: Memories of the Future arrives at a fraught moment, marked by war, resource crises and anxieties around automation and censorship.
-Its juxtapositions are deliberately jarring: Simon Denny’s dystopian Amazon worker cage sits alongside Weimar-era prosthetics for First World War veterans; Camille Henrot’s In the Veins (2026), a meditation on climate and motherhood, is placed in dialogue with Rebecca Allen’s early digital works (Swimmer, 1981; STEPS, 1982), as well as Frank Gilbreth’s cyclegraphs tracing industrial labour made at the beginning of the 20th century.
+Its juxtapositions are deliberately jarring: Simon Denny’s dystopian Amazon worker cage sits alongside Weimar-era prosthetics for First World War veterans; Camille Henrot’s In the Veins (2026), a meditation on climate and motherhood, is placed in dialogue with Rebecca Allen’s early digital works (Swimmer, 1981; STEPS, 1982), as well as Frank Gilbreth’s cyclegraphs tracing industrial labour made at the beginning of twentieth century.

 Gioni is known for his expansive approach to curating.
 His curation of the 2013 Venice Biennale, titled ‘The Encyclopedic Palace’, encompassed everyone from Robert Crumb to Japanese outsider art to the newly minted genre of post-internet art.
 New Humans develops this method, presenting artists, photographers, scientists, architects and writers in 14 chapters.
-They range from Futurist visions of the machine to post-apocalyptic bodies and speculative cities.
+They range from Futurist visions of the machine to postapocalyptic bodies and speculative cities.

 New Humans is insistently humanist, in contrast to many previous exhibitions on the subject of the Anthropocene, which tend to focus on the harmful impact of man on the planet, or emphasise non-human forms of intelligence.
 Rather than rehearsing dystopian or techno-utopian narratives, it focuses on thought experiments and play, thinking through how artists respond to technology as both a tool and condition.